dagster-io/dagster/python_modules/dagster/docs/sections/learn/tutorial/logging.rst

                    solid = "error_message"
         solid_definition = "error_message"

-These log messages are annonated with a bunch of key value pairs that indicate where in the computation each log message was emitted.
+These log messages are annotated with a bunch of key value pairs that indicate where in the computation each log message was emitted.
 This happened because we logged through the execution context.